 The End Result:

-Always female, Sara’s portraits capture the essence, sensuality and inner ‘Goddess’ that she feels all women inherently possess – regardless if it is exuded as bold defiance or a quiet inner calm, it is there nonetheless.
+Always female, my portraits capture the essence, sensuality and inner ‘Goddess’ that I feel all women inherently possess – regardless if it is exuded as bold defiance or a quiet inner calm, it is there nonetheless.
 There is often emphasis on the eyes in a piece – which I feel is an important element in capturing the story of an individual.

 “I want people to feel the intensity and emotion that I am trying to convey in each piece of artwork… for them to admire the beauty but to also experience the soul of each individual creation”.